msahid-cse/Weather_Prediction_Model_21int68_Internship/README.md

 ## Visualization
 Describe how the results are visualized using matplotlib.
 Include examples of the types of plots generated and their significance.

-## Conclusion
-Summarize the key findings and the effectiveness of the neural network in predicting weather conditions.
-Discuss any potential improvements or future work.